I am Rush Limbaugh, doing what I was born to do, hosting for life.

 Civil liberties.

-By the way, folks, uh put something else for you in historical context, but all the civil liberties, NSA, so-called secret spying and all this.
+By the way, folks, put something else for you in historical context, but all the civil liberties, NSA, so-called secret spying and all this.

-If you look back into history, ex-presidents really compared to today had it easy.
+If you look back into history, ex-presidents, really, compared to today, had it easy.

 You could see when the Japanese or the Germans were amassing ships on the ocean.

-Chemical weapons, suitcases, maybe that contained inside a dirty bomb or a nuclear bomb of some kind, which is what the next thing to be invented will be.
+But now, it's little vials of stuff, chemical weapons, suitcases maybe, that contained inside a dirty bomb or a nuclear bomb of some kind, which is what the next thing to be invented will be.

-And so the stuff of stealth.
+And so the stuff is stealth.

 You can't see it coming.